 Prepare the manuscript using a Microsoft Word compatible word processing program, and please save your documents as an order (.doc) file type.
-We do not accept manuscripts save in (.docx) file types.
-The entire manuscript must be single columned, double-spaced using font: Century Gothic size 12pt with a 1" margin all over for reviewing purposes.
+The entire manuscript must be single columned, 1.5 line spacing using font: Century Gothic size 12pt with a 1" margin all over for reviewing purposes.